 pine provide good shade.

-Additional features of this campground are a basketball half-court, coin operated
+Additional features of this campground are a basketball half-court, credit card

-washing machine and driers, bird watching opportunities (particularly for Snow
+operated washing machine and driers, bird watching opportunities (particularly

 Possible day trips from the campground are Big Gum Swamp Wilderness; the

-Olustee Depot museum; Olustee Beach; historic Lake City, and a must for Civil
+Olustee Depot museum; Olustee Beach; historic Lake City; and the Olustee

 This is bear country, practise safe food storage techniques.
 It is also alligator